 Executive Committee Bios

-Wanda Best, CEO, MA, MPA, Artist
+Wanda Best, MA, MPA

 Ms. Best believes art is a way to interpret the world.
 Through art she communicates social injustices that plague communities of color.
 Art is a non-threatening way to express the traumatizing pain of poverty, hyper-incarceration, environmental racism and other social ills that are present in urban areas.
 Growing up in Harlem during the 1960’s she experienced poverty first hand and felt its traumatic impact.
 She also saw the beauty of people who made something out of nothing and the innocent happiness of families who were bond together simply by love.
 Her paintings are from imagination or memory.
-Each painting is inspired by an event or an emotional experience.
+Each of her paintings are inspired by an event or an emotional experience.
 She not only captures the images with her brushes and colorful strokes, she educates the viewer with her conceptualized paintings.